YaroSpace/dev-tools.nvim/README.md

     },

     builtin_actions = {
-      include = {}, -- filetype/category/title of actions to include or {} to include all
+      include = {}, -- filetype/category/name of actions to include or {} to include all
-      exclude = {}, -- filetype/category/title of actions to exclude or true to exclude all },
+      exclude = {}, -- filetype/category/name of actions to exclude or true to exclude all },

     action_opts = { -- override options for actions
       {
         category = "Debugging",
-        title = "Log vars under cursor",
+        name = "Log vars under cursor",
         opts = {
           keymap = nil, -- action keymap, e.g.
           -- {